navya52/ai-locus-agent/HOW_TO_USE.md

 **Security:** No sensitive data stored in browser - everything goes through HTTPS to the API.
 File uploads are validated client-side, but all real processing happens server-side.
 PHI detection happens before AI processing to protect privacy.

 **Deployment:** AWS SAM for infrastructure-as-code, automated deployments via CloudFormation.
 Git version control with clean commit history and proper branching strategy.

+## Version Control & Deployment

+We keep things organized with Git - every change gets tracked, tested, and deployed smoothly.
+When we push code, it automatically builds and deploys to AWS.
+No manual server management needed, everything's serverless and scales automatically.

+## Error Handling & Graceful Degradation

+ If something goes wrong, you'll get friendly messages instead of scary error codes.
+For example:
+- **PDF processing fails?** → "Unable to read this file, please try a different PDF"
+- **AI analysis times out?** → "Analysis taking longer than expected, please wait"
+- **Network issues?** → "Connection problem, please check your internet and try again"

+We also have fallbacks - if the AI can't analyze a document, we still extract the NHS number and store the file.

+## System Logging & Debugging
+All logs go to AWS CloudWatch, so if something breaks, we can quickly figure out what happened and fix it.
+Everything gets logged for debugging and compliance.
+We track:
+- **User actions**: File uploads, downloads, analysis requests
+- **System performance**: Processing times, API response times
+- **Errors**: What went wrong, when, and why
+- **Security events**: Access attempts, PHI detection, data access